PSBP-Library/psbp002/README.md

 ## Conclusion

-We have defined some `trait` members in terms of other ones other ones.
+We have defined some `trait` members in terms of other ones.